Unravelling Women’s Art

 Creators, Rebels & Innovators in Textile Arts

 The author unpicks the threads that link female textile artists and the arts they produce, revealing a global and historic patchwork of assorted roles, identities and representations.
-Entertaining as well as informative, this book offers a unique overview of female-centric textile art production including embroidery, weaving, soft sculpture and more.
+Entertaining as well as informative, this book offers a unique look at women in art with an overview of female-centric textile art production including embroidery, weaving, soft sculpture and more.
+Includes over 20 interviews with contemporary textile artists, providing insight into their practices, themes and personal motivations.

 How knitting became a spying device in wartime